tensorpack/tensorpack/docs/tutorial/callback.md

 * Between epochs (e.g. save the model, run some validation)
 * After the training (e.g. send the model somewhere, send a message to your phone)

+We found people traditionally tend to write the training loop together with these extra features.
+This makes the loop lengthy, and the code for the same feature probably get separated.
+By writing callbacks to implement what you want to do at each place, tensorpack trainers will call them at the proper time.
-By writing callbacks to implement these tasks, you can reuse the code as long as you are using tensorpack trainers.
+Therefore the code can be reused with one single line, as long as you are using tensorpack trainers.

 For example, these are the callbacks I used when training a ResNet:

 ```python
 TrainConfig(